Waitākere railway station: Closure

-Waitākere Station closed in 2015 as part of the Auckland railway electrification project.
+Waitākere Station closed in July 2015 as part of the Auckland railway electrification project.
 The Waitākere Tunnel between Waitākere and Swanson was too low for overhead electrification equipment to be installed, and the cost of enlarging the tunnel was deemed to be unjustifiable as Waitākere was one of the least used stations on the network.
-The station closed in July 2015 when the rest of the Western Line switched to being operated by the new AM Class electric trains, and the former rail service was replaced with a bus service between Waitakere and Swanson.
+The station closed on 20 July 2015 when the rest of the Western Line switched to being operated by the new AM Class electric trains, and the former rail service was replaced with a bus service between Waitakere and Swanson.